jornada-im/documentation/docs/jrn_metabase_populate.md

 # JRN Metabase - Populating the database

 The [LTER-core-metabase documentation](https://lter.github.io/LTER-core-metabase/) on GitHub is the primary source for understanding this process.
-The steps to [populate](https://lter.github.io/LTER-core-metabase/populate.html) the lter-metabase schema are summarized below, with notes on how this process is being adapted for jrn-metabase.
+The steps to [populate](https://lter.github.io/LTER-core-metabase/populate.html) the lter-metabase schema are summarized below, with notes on how this process is being adapted for JRN Metabase.

 ## Editing tools

-In general we are using DBeaver to populate and edit our databases.
-DBeaver has [excellent documentation](https://dbeaver.com/docs/wiki/), but users will need to install it and set it up with their user/role and password to log into our Metabases.
-PgAdmin and other tools might be useful someday too.
+In general we are using `psql`, python, or DBeaver to populate and edit our databases.
+DBeaver has [excellent documentation](https://dbeaver.com/docs/wiki/), but users will need to install it and set it up with their user/role and password to log into JRN Metabases.
+PgAdmin and other tools might be useful too.

 ## Schema overview